 In March 2017, government watchdog group San Diegans for Open

-whistleblower.
-Attorney Cory Briggs, who represents the group, says,
+a whistleblower.
+Attorney Cory Briggs, who represents the group,

-“It is looking more and more like the superintendent, the current
+says, “It is looking more and more like the superintendent, the

-board president, and Mr. Sanchez-Macias are [trying] to cover up the
+current board president, and Mr. Sanchez-Macias are [trying] to

-superintendent’s undisclosed conflict of interest when he hired the
+cover up the superintendent’s undisclosed conflict of interest when